E-commerce VAT reform

 • Goods in small value consignments of €150/ £135 or less, supplied to a customer in the EU / NI and imported into the EU / NI.

-• Goods located in the EU / NI and supplied to customers in the EU / NI, irrespective of their value, when the underlying supplier is not established in the EU / UK.
+• Goods located in the EU / NI and supplied to customers in the EU / NI, irrespective of their value, when the underlying supplier is not established in the EU / NI.

 The single supply of goods sold via an electronic interface is ultimately split into 2 supplies:

-1. A supply from the underlying supplier to the electronic interface (B2B supply) and
+1. A supply from the underlying supplier to the electronic interface (B2B supply from supplier to E-Commerce provider for example) and

-2. A supply from the electronic interface to the customer (deemed B2C supply).
+2. A supply from the electronic interface to the customer (deemed B2C supply from E-Commerce provider to customer).

 What VAT rules apply to the cross-border supply of services?